CSX profit drops 10% despite railroad delivering 3% more freight in first quarter

 CSX is one of the nation’s largest railroads, operating trains on more than 20,000 miles (32,000 kilometers) of track in 23 Eastern states and two Canadian provinces.

-Shares of CSX Corp. were up about 2% in after-hours trading following the release of the earnings report.
+Shares of CSX Corp. were up more than 2% in after-hours trading following the release of the earnings report.

+Hinrichs still expects Congress to pass a package of rail-safety reforms later this year — likely after the NTSB issues its final report on Norfolk Southern's disastrous 2023 Ohio derailment at the end of June.
+He's focused on making sure the bill is “targeted and focused on actually improving rail safety.”

 Also Wednesday, CSX announced that Hinrichs’ predecessor as CEO, Jim Foote, had died.
 Foote led the railroad through its transition to the precision scheduled railroading operating model after industry titan Hunter Harrison died in 2017 — less than a year after taking over CSX and beginning the reforms to streamline the railroad.